btmills/docs/api/javascript/selecting-data/filter.md

 }).run(conn, callback);
 ```

 Instead of using the `default` optional argument to `filter`, we have to use default values on the fields within the `or` clause.
 Why?
-If the field on the left side of the `or` clause is missing from a document&mdash;in this case, if the user doesn't have a `role` field&mdash;the predicate will general an error, and will return `false` (or the value the `default` argument is set to) without evaluating the right side of the `or`.
+If the field on the left side of the `or` clause is missing from a document&mdash;in this case, if the user doesn't have a `role` field&mdash;the predicate will generate an error, and will return `false` (or the value the `default` argument is set to) without evaluating the right side of the `or`.
 By using `.default(false)` on the fields, each side of the `or` will evaluate to either the field's value or `false` if the field doesn't exist.